eraofchaos/eraofchaosru/units/Walking Dead.md

  **Awaking Name:** Зомби

- **Awaking Description:** Bloodlust dominates its soul and it is full of hatred towards the living.
+ **Awaking Описание:** Bloodlust dominates its soul and it is full of hatred towards the living.
 The Walking Dead feed on all living things, and their blood and saliva often carry disease.

 ### Awaking Tasks
  1. <span style="color: #3c2a1e;font-size:18px">Deploy Walking Dead with at least </span><span style="color: #1ca216;font-size:18px">3</span><span style="color: #3c2a1e;font-size:18px"> Necropolis units and complete Dragon Utopia </span><span style="color: #1ca216;font-size:18px">1</span><span style="color: #3c2a1e;font-size:18px"> time at Ruthless level or higher.
 (Sweep does not count towards the mission.)</span>